 Digital Differentiation Technology is a tool that can be used to help teachers facilitate learning experiences that address the diverse learning needs of all students and help them develop 21st Century Skills.
 At it's most basic level, digital tools can be used to help students find, understand and use information.
 When combined with student-driven learning experiences fueled by Essential Questions offering flexible learning paths, it can be the ticket to success.
 Here is a closer look at three components of effectively using technology as a tool for digital differentiation.
 Note: The interactive graphics you see below have been updated.
+They can be found in a newer post on this blog.
 The goal is to design student-driven learning experiences that are fueled by standards-based Essential Questions and facilitated by digital tools to provide students with flexible learning paths.
 Essential Questions: Student-driven learning experiences should be driven by standards-based Essential Questions.

 letsgetengaged - home Using Digital Tools for Differentiation Direct Address to this Page: Anyone who has worked in education for any length of time knows just how important it is for teachers to create differentiated classrooms.
 If schools are truly working to ensure success for every student, learning experiences need to be customized and aligned to student interests, needs, and unique learning styles.
 The challenge, however, rests in making differentiation manageable.
 While few teachers doubt the importance of differentiating, many struggle to make customized learning spaces a reality.
 In this February 2012 Alaska Staff Development Network webinar, sixth grade classroom teacher, blogger and educational technology author Bill Ferriter will introduce participants to a range of digital tools that can be used to (1). provide structure for differentiated classrooms and (2). differentiate learning experiences by student interest.
 Today's Slides Today's Shared Reflection Document Differentiating YOUR Learning She writes: #nice Ms.